• Skip to primary navigation

 Stovetop Instructions

 • Bring a large pot of water to boil over high heat.
-Boil pasta according to package directions, adding the garlic cloves and fresh peas for the last two minutes of cooking.
-If you are using frozen peas add them in step 4.
+Boil pasta according to package directions, adding the garlic cloves and frozen peas for the last two minutes of cooking.

-• Reserve ½ cup of the starchy pasta water and drain the rest.
-Transfer the pasta back to the cooking pot and add 1 tablespoon of olive oil to keep the pasta from sticking.
+• Reserve ½ cup of the starchy pasta water and then drain the pasta.
+Transfer the pasta and peas back to the cooking pot and add 1 tablespoon of olive oil to keep the pasta from sticking.
 Pull out the two garlic cloves for the next step.

-• In a small food processor, combine ricotta, ¼ cup Parmesan, lemon juice and zest, salt, pepper, 1 tablespoon olive oil, and the garlic cloves from the cooked pasta.
+• In a food processor, combine ricotta, Parmesan, lemon juice and zest, salt, pepper, 1 tablespoon olive oil, and the garlic cloves from the cooked pasta.
 Process until very smooth.

-• Add peas and sauce to the pasta in the cooking pot.
-Use the reserved pasta water to get the sauce to the desired texture.
+• Add the blended sauce to the pasta and peas in the cooking pot.
+Stir to coat the pasta with the sauce.
+If needed, use the reserved pasta water to get the sauce to the desired texture.

 Pressure Cooker Instructions